 - International students are required to submit their official TOEFL or IELTS score and a copy of their passport.
 If an F-1 visa is sought by the applicant, then a completed Certification of Finance form with supplemental official bank statements or bank letter (see International Students) must be submitted before the application can be considered for admission.
 Applicants seeking an F-1 visa need to provide a non-U.S. mailing address in their application, in addition to any other address provided.

-An official TOEFL, IELTS or PTE score is required of international applicants.
+An official TOEFL, IELTS or PTE score is required for international applicants.
 A minimum TOEFL score of 90 (iBT) or 575 (PBT) is required, 6.5 for the IELTS exam, and 61 for the PTE exam.
 After review of an application, coursework in USF's Intensive English Program may be recommended or required.
-The GRE/TOEFL school code for USF is 6996 (select "Univ San Francisco Arts Sci Grad").
+The GRE/TOEFL school code for USF is 4850.

 Start your application online and complete all required sections, including uploading required unofficial documents.
 All application items (for example, resume, official transcripts, English language test scores, and recommender information) must be uploaded before you submit your application.
 Once you submit, your application will be incomplete until your recommenders submit their online letter of recommendation.
 Check your online application frequently to monitor the status of your application.